 You may bring extra guests to the banquet (but please RSVP ahead of time with the number of people).
 The additional cost for guests is outlined in section 8.3.

 Rap Session

-There will be a RAP Session for all teams to share opinions and concerns with the Competition Organizing Committee on Monday June 5th at 8:00 AM in the Grandview Room at the hotel.
+There will be a RAP Session for all teams to share opinions and concerns with the Competition Organizing Committee at the time/location listed in section 9.

 Advisor Meeting Forum